BonoboPLC/bonoboplc_wiki/games/raffle/cash-accumulator-raffle.md

 - Fixed Number of Winners
 - Based on Percentage of Winners

 ### Option 1 - Fixed Number of Winners

+Prizes are distributed amongst a fixed number of winners.
+As the prize pool grows, the priz

 | ![50-50small.png](/50-50small.png "Cash Raffle"){:height="75px" width="75px"}   | 1st  | 2nd | 3rd |   4th | 5th | 6th | 7th | 8th | 9th |
 |---------------|---------|---------------|-----------------------|-----------------------|---| ---| ---| ---| ---|